0ladayo/Surfaces-Classification-Machine-Learning-Project/README.md

 ## How to Run
 The project is structured as a sequence of Jupyter Notebooks.
 It is recommended to run them in the following order:
-1. `Exploratory Data Analysis.ipynb`: To understand the dataset.
+1. [Exploratory Data Analysis](Exploratory%20Data%20Analysis.ipynb): To understand the dataset.
-2. `Preprocessing.ipynb`: To prepare the data for modeling.
+2. [Preprocessing](Preprocessing.ipynb): To prepare the data for modeling.
-3. `Machine Learning Classification.ipynb`: To train and evaluate the classification model.
+3. [Machine Learning Classification](Machine%20Learning%20Classification.ipynb): To train and evaluate the classification model.

 ## Results
-Achieved 93% accuracy in classifying 5 surfaces.
+Achieved 93% test accuracy and F1 score of 93% using a Linear SVM model in classifying 5 surfaces.

 ## Contributing
 Contributions are welcome.
 Please open an issue or submit a pull request.